GiovanniFerrara/my-cv/README.md

 # Giovanni Marco Ferrara's CV

-This project is a dynamic CV for Giovanni Marco Ferrara, a Senior Software Engineer.
+This project is a dynamic CV for Giovanni Marco Ferrara, a Gen AI Software Engineer.
 It's built with JavaScript, React, and Gatsby, and uses npm and yarn for package management.

 ## Project Structure